 ASPCA Pet Health Insurance

 The ASPCA plan covers accidents, injuries, and illnesses, and it reimburses a percentage of the treatment invoice.
-Coverage starts at just $10 per month for accident-only coverage, and complete coverage starts at $16 per month.
+Coverage starts at just $10 per month.
 Rates vary based on breed and age.

 You can choose a payout amount of 70 percent, 80 percent, or 90 percent, with annual limits ranging from $2,500 to $20,000.
 These plans have no lifetime limits.
 The plans have a deductible of either $100, $250, or $500 per year.
 There is no upper age limit, but pets must be at least 8 weeks old to enroll in coverage.